wasulabenjamin/github-templates/docs/USAGE_GUIDES/workflow-explanations.md

   * `hotfix/ → release/` : Must be descendant of target release
   * Funny names all rejected automatically
 - Output a pass/fail decision visible in GitHub’s required checks UI.
 - Output a Smart summary

+## `auto-close-issues-develop.yml` — 🧠 Auto-Close Issues on Develop

+**When it runs:**
+- Runs on successful merge of a pull request to `develop`.

+**Purpose:** Automates closing issues process from develop branch.

+**Key stages:**
+- Defines a close-issues job
+- Downloads the repository’s code into the runner.
+- Avoid shell interpretation of the PR body content
+- Extract issue references from PR Description
+- Closes existing issues
+- Output a Smart summary

 ## `update-changelog.yml` — 📄 Auto Update Changelog